 Best host gift you've ever given

 Joanna: I always love to bring people a beautiful jar of jam.
+It's the type of thing most people don't buy for themselves, which makes it feel more special.

 Holiday tablescape must-have